becarpenter/book6/CONTRIBUTING.md

 ~~~
 for simple stuff).

 The language is English, preferably US spelling.
+Please avoid long, complicated sentences and unusual words, because many readers may know English as a second language.

 TBD: What about translation into other languages?